Bill-Yang-1/CS224FinalProject/Readme.md

 File ended with `-both.xml` means running IPMD with `both data flow analysis and external patch methods`.

 # Conclusion
 We have identified several causes of false positive warnings caused by PMD, and proposed iPMD to improve the performance of the method in the face of these problems in a targeted manner.
-The experimental results show that our modified approach iPMD performs better and achieves a lower false positive rate which is @yaqi on average.
+The experimental results show that our modified approach iPMD performs better and achieves a lower false positive rate which is 14.1839\% on average.